 There is also bottled wine being produced on Crete with more and more producers and co-operatives bottling pretty decent wines.

-Although you can find it in most restaurants, retsina is not a traditional Cretan wine and therefore not produced in Crete.
+Although you can find it in most restaurants, retsina is not a traditional Cretan wine and therefore generally not produced in Crete.

 Spirits